 The latest Rauner purge is being conducted under the banner of new federal training requirements that must be completed by Sept.
 30th.The administration is requiring these low-income providers to pay for their own training and miss days of work without pay, an impossible hurdle for most.
 Providers and children face a similar fate as in 2015 when Rauner hastily cut the eligibility requirements that permanently damaged CCAP to the tune of about 40,000 children who lost care.

 Children, child care providers, and families came from all over the Chicago area, and even Kankakee, to protest these backdoor cuts.
 They marched from Hubbard Woods Park to Governor Rauner’s mansion to protest the governor’s administration’s treatment of child care providers and CCAP.

 Following the devastating two-year budget impasse, the Illinois General Assembly finally approved a new state budget after voting to override Governor Rauner’s veto.

-So much damage has already been done, but we are finally getting our state back on track.
-Home care aides and seniors have a lot to celebrate in this budget and it’s thanks to the tireless work of our members and allies throughout the impasse that we have these victories today:
+Personal Assistants and MHH workers have a lot to celebrate in this budget and it’s thanks to the tireless work of our members and allies throughout the impasse that we have this victory:

 If you have any questions about our raises, please call our Member Resource Center at 866-933-7348.